Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 I remember the positive advice that has been given to me throughout my life.
-Remembering it keeps me from focusing on anything negative I have been told.
+Remembering those positive things keeps me from focusing on negative things.

 The advice that I cherish today has come from parents, teachers, mentors, pastors, family members, students, and well-meaning friends.

-Please feel free to use any advice given to me as my advice to you whenever it is appropriate.
+Please feel free to use any advice given to me as yours whenever it is appropriate.

 My mother said many things to her ten children about how to live as comfortably and as peacefully as possible.
 She told us to do good and good would follow us.